-\paragraph{Partial ID Assignments and Configurations} From the viewpoint of a node $v_i$, the ID assignment for the nodes in $U \cup W$ corresponds to a pair $(I,\rho)$, where $I$ is the ID assignment to the nodes in $\bar{N}_i$ and $\rho$ is the ID assignment to the nodes in $N_i$.
+\paragraph{Partial ID Assignments and Configurations.} Since the topology of all graphs in $\mathcal{G}_k$ is fixed, we can uniquely identify each graph $G \in \mathcal{G}_k$ by its assignment of the IDs to the $2n$ nodes in $U \cup W$, which we can describe as a permutation of the set $[2n]$.
+From the viewpoint of a node $v_i$, the ID assignment for the nodes in $U \cup W$ can be described as a pair $(I,\rho)$, where $I$ is the ID assignment to the nodes in $\bar{N}_i$ and $\rho$ is the ID assignment to the nodes in $N_i$.
 In our proof, we will first fix $I$ and then consider the possible choices for $\rho$.
 This motivates calling $I$ a \emph{partial ID assignment with respect to $v_i$} and $\rho$ a \emph{configuration of $v_i$ with respect to $I$}.
 We write $\rho(u)=x$ to say that node $u$ has ID $x$, and we use $\rho^{-1}(x)$ to denote the neighbor of $v_i$ that $\rho$ assigns ID $x$.
 For convenience, we define the notation $\id(S)$ to denote the set of IDs assigned to the nodes in set $S$.
 Given a partial ID assignment $I$, we know that the nodes in $N_i$ must be assigned IDs from the set $[2n]\setminus \id(\bar{N}_i)$, and thus $\rho$ can be interpreted as a permutation of $\id(N_i)$.

 \begin{fact} Given a partial ID assignment $I$ with respect to $v_i$, there are $d!=|N_i|! = (n^{1/k}+1)!$ many possibly configurations for $v_i$. \end{fact}